cm-tle-pred/cm-tle-pred.github.io/index.md

 Satellite positions can be calculated using publically available TLE (two-line element set) data.
 See [Appendix A. What is a TLE?](#a-what-is-a-tle).
 This standardized format has been used since the 1970s and can be used in conjunction with the SGP4 orbit model for satellite state propagation.
 Due to many reasons, the accuracy of these propagations deteriorates when propagated beyond a few days.
 Our project aimed to create better positional and velocity predictions which can lead to better maneuver and collision detection.

 To accomplish this, a machine learning pipeline was created that takes in a TLE dataset and builds separate train, validate and test sets.
 See [Appendix B. Machine Learning Pipeline](#b-machine-learning-pipeline) for more details.
 The raw training set is sent to an unsupervised model for anomaly detection where outliers are removed and then feature engineering is performed.
 Finally, supervised learning models were trained and tuned based on the validation set.
-The model was designed so that it would accept a single TLE record for a satellite along with its epoch and an epoch modifier and then output a new TLE for the same satellite at the target epoch.

 The models were trained on low-earth orbit (LEO) space debris objects with the expectation that they have relatively stable orbits.
 This means active satellites that can maneuver were not used.
-The resulting dataset, collected from [Space-Track.org](https://www.space-track.org/) via a public API, produced over 57 million TLE records for more than 21 thousand objects.
+The resulting dataset, collected from [Space-Track.org](https://www.space-track.org/) via a public API, produced over 55 million TLE records from more than 21 thousand orbiting objects.

-The general structure of a model was to have an input consisting of a reference TLE with its epoch along with a target epoch from another TLE for the same satellite with the output being that target's TLE data.
+The general structure of a model was designed so that it would accept a single TLE record for a satellite along with its epoch and an epoch modifier and then output a new TLE for the same satellite at the target epoch.
 A performant model could then use the output in the SGP4 model for predicting a satellite's position at the target epoch.
 The performance of the model was measured by comparing the model results with the actual target TLE.
 Knowing that errors exist within a TLE, the expectation was that training on such a massive dataset would force the model to generalize and thus accurately predict new TLEs.

 [Back to Top](#table-of-contents)

 ---

 # Data Source

 ## Raw Data

 TLE data from the [Space-Track.org](https://www.space-track.org/) `gp_history` API was used for this project.
 Roughly 150 million entries of historical TLE data was downloaded into approximately 1,500 CSV files for processing.
 Another dataset was obtained by scraping the [International Laser Ranging Services](https://ilrs.gsfc.nasa.gov) website to identify a list of satellites that have more accurate positional readings that we could use as our final evaluation metric.
 [Sunspot data](http://www.sidc.be/silso/datafiles) from the World Data Center SILSO, Royal Observatory of Belgium, Brussels was used to indicate solar activity.
 [Temperature data](http://berkeleyearth.lbl.gov/auto/Global/Land_and_Ocean_complete.txt) was downloaded from Berkley Earth (Rohde, R. A. and Hausfather, Z.: The Berkeley Earth Land/Ocean Temperature, Record Earth Syst.
 Sci.
 Data, 12, 3469–3479, 2020).

 ## Pre-Processing

-After the raw data was collected, a list of Low Earth Orbit satellites was identified a training, testing, and validation set was created utilizing a 70/15/15 split.
+After the raw data was collected, a list of Low Earth Orbit satellites was identified and split into training, testing, and validation sets utilizing a 70/15/15 split.
 The split was done on a satellite level, where data from the same satellite would be grouped in the same set to prevent data leakage.
-The list of satellites included in the ILRS dataset was also distributed in the testing and validation set.
-Due to the large amount of data, multiprocessing was utilized to ensure speedier processing.
+The list of satellites included in the ILRS dataset were also distributed across the testing and validation sets.
+Due to the large amount of data, multiprocessing and multithreading was utilized to ensure speedier processing.

 After the basic LEO filtering and splits, the training set still contained over 55 million rows of data.
 Further filters were done to increase data integrity: